Dbz/kube-aliases/README.md

 ## Usage

 There are a few main features of this plugin.
-First, there are lots of aliases to make working with k8s easier.
+First, there are lots of aliases to make working with Kubernetes easier.
 Second, there are bash functions to help with varies tasks such as switching contexts to use different clusters.

 ### Aliases